So You Want To Become an Engineering Manager

 Reaching out to people.
 I built the courage to ping people and ask them questions about things that came to my mind about the business or a specific product or a project.

-Well, this one is about how to get the actual work done.
+This one is about how to get the actual work done.
 Managing timelines, resources, and deliverables will become a significant part of your role.
-You should learn how to break up projects into smaller chunks and plan them and distribute amongst the team.
+You should learn how to break up projects into smaller chunks, plan them and distribute amongst the team.

 How I Did It

 Attended a few agile trainings.
-I didn’t become an expert by any means, but familiarized with all the main ceremonies and formed my own opinion about them.
+I familiarized myself with all the main ceremonies and formed my own opinion about them.

 Thinking about the future.
 Most of the team was focusing on the now and the near-term future.
 I started thinking about what next after that and sharing occasionally with the team.